Gear train: Example

-In 1st gear, the engine makes 2.97 revolutions for every revolution of the transmission's output.
-In 4th gear, the gear ratio of 1:1 means that the engine and the transmission's output rotate at the same speed, referred to as the "direct drive" ratio.
-5th and 6th gears are known as overdrive gears, in which the output of the transmission is revolving faster than the engine's output.
+In first gear, the engine makes 2.97 revolutions for every revolution of the transmission's output.
+In fourth gear, the gear ratio of 1:1 means that the engine and the transmission's output rotate at the same speed, referred to as the "direct drive" ratio.
+Fifth and sixth gears are known as overdrive gears, in which the output of the transmission revolves faster than the engine's output.